Buyer - beware

 - provide you with the vaccination and health record of the puppy

 - usually not sell on on line marketplaces such as Kijiji and Craig's list.
 Some breeders do advertise on these sites but you do not to use extra vigilance in purchasing a puppy via on line sales.

 For information on the CKC Breeder Code of Practice see the links page.

 What are the risks when buying direct from a breeder?

-Puppy mills - puppy mills are high volume breeding facilities that breed primarily for financial reasons.
+Puppy mills - puppy mills are high volume breeding facilities that breed exclusively for financial reasons.
 Be aware that puppy mills may have registered kennel names and often look good until you dig below the surface.
-They may have flashy websites with many cute puppy pictures and testimonials.
+They often have flashy websites with many cute puppy pictures and testimonials.
 Puppies are often raised in barns or out buildings, in cages.
-Because of the volume they are rarely raised in a home setting with intensive human contact.
+Because of the volume of puppies involved, they are rarely raised in a home setting with intensive human contact.
 Puppies are typically forcibly weaned at an early stage and often lack the necessary degree of human handling and exposure to new experiences to make them confident, well adjusted puppies.
 Things that should raise your suspicion for a puppy mill include:

 - insistence on a quick decision to purchase, or pressure for you to commit to a purchase

 - wishing or offering to meet you somewhere with a puppy, rather than encouraging you to come to the place where the puppies are raised

 - unwilling to have you meet the mother (excuses as to why you cannot meet the mother may sound legitimate!)